 How Much Time Do You Need

-The amount of time you need for Greece really depends on how you want to experience the country.
+The amount of time you need to go to Greece really depends on how you want to experience the country.
 If you’re just staying in Athens, you need at least three days to explore the city, preferably five.
 But if you want to go island hopping on either coast, you’ll need at least seven days to be able to see a few different towns.

 Road trips on the mainland are also an option, and you need 7-10 days for those as well.
 Keep in mind that all the timeframes I’ve listed are the bare minimum; if you can spare two or three weeks for Greece and you’re not afraid of going out and exploring, your days will be filled with amazing adventures and gorgeous views.